juliansantiago81/post-install-config/README.md

 <img src="https://i.imgur.com/XY9KrS8.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In order setup an SLA you will need to go to admin panel > manage > SLA > add new SLA plan > choose the name, grace period, and scheduale.
-You employer will have a specific set of guidlines and SLA's to follow, so use those when creating new SLA's.
-To create new help topics asside from the ones currently implemented into osTicket you will need to go to admin panel > manage > help topics > add new help topic > create a topic that can be used such as "personal computer issues" and thats all there is to it.
+To configure SLAs, follow the following steps:

+- Make sure you are in the Admin Panel > Click on the Manage tab > SLA > Add New SLA Plan > Name your new SLA, Grace Period, and Schedule.
+- Your employer will have a specific set of guidlines and SLA's to follow, so make sure you are using those settings.

+To configure new Help Topics asside from the ones currently implemented into osTicket you will need to follow the following steps:
+- Make sure you are in the Admin Panel > Click on the Manage tab > Help Topics > Add New Help Topic > Create a relavant topic that can be used such as "Personal Computer Issues" > Add Topic.

+Congrats!
+That's all there is to it.
 </p>
 <br />